Basic record keeping models (records of revenue, PKPiR, accounting books)

 For whom tax revenue and expense ledger?

-Tax revenue and expense ledger is used to register for income tax purposes of revenue and expenses (expenditure) of the taxable person.
+Tax revenue and expense ledger is used to record revenue and expenses of the taxable person for income tax purposes.
 It is intended for entrepreneurs who at the same time meet two conditions:

 • revenue from sales for the previous year were lower than the equivalent of EUR 2 mln;